-(d) The status and number of each Producer's License;

-(e) The period covered by the report;

-(f) An indication that there were no changes during the current reporting cycle, if applicable.
+- (d) The status and number of each Producer's license; - (e) The period covered by the report; - (f) An indication that there were no changes during the current reporting cycle, if applicable.

-Section 30-8-3.
+Section 8-3.
 HCO to Submit Hemp Disposal Report to the United States Department of Agriculture.

 (a) Monthly Reports: By the first of each month, and not more than thirty (30) days after receipt, the HCO shall provide to the United States Secretary of Agriculture or the Secretary's designee in a format that is compatible with USDA's Information Sharing System whenever possible a report notifying USDA of any occurrence of non-conforming plants or plant material and providing a disposal record of those plants and materials.
-This report shall include information regarding name and contact information for each Producer subject to a disposal during the Producer's reporting period, and date disposal was completed.
-In addition, the report shall contain the information described in Section 30-11-1(c) (1)-(5) of this Plan.
+This report shall include information regarding name and contact information for each Producer subject to disposal during the Producer's reporting period, and date disposal was completed.
+In addition, the report shall contain the information described in Section 11-1(c) (1)-(5) of this Plan.
 Note-If the first of the month falls on a weekend or holiday, the report is due by the first business day following the due date.

-(b) Immediate Reports: In addition to the monthly report required in Section 30-8-3(a) of this Plan, the HCO shall promptly notify the United State Secretary of Agriculture or the Secretary's designee by certified mail or electronically of any occurrence of Cannabis plants or plant material that do not meet the definition of Hemp in this Plan and attach the test results and records demonstrating the appropriate disposal of all of those plants and materials in the Lot from which the representative samples were taken.
+(b) Immediate Reports: In addition to the monthly report required in Section 8- 3(a) of this Plan, the HCO shall promptly notify the United State Secretary of Agriculture or the Secretary's designee by certified mail or electronically of any occurrence of cannabis plants or plant material that do not meet the definition of hemp in this Plan and attach the test results and records demonstrating the appropriate disposal of all of those plants and materials in the lot from which the representative samples were taken.
+Additionally, these test results shall be provided to the USDA directly from the testing lab.

-Section 30-8-4.
+Section 8-4.
 Planting Reports for Outdoor Plantings.

-A Licensed Producer shall submit to the HCO a complete and current Field Planting Report, within fifteen (15) days after every planting, including replanting, of seeds or Propagules in an outdoor location.
+A licensed Producer shall submit to the HCO a complete and current Field Planting Report, within fifteen (15) days after every planting, including replanting, of seeds or propagules in an outdoor location.
 Each Field Planting Report shall identify the:

-- (a) Correct Variety of Hemp planted. - (b) Field Location ID as listed in the License Agreement. - (c) Primary intended use of the harvest for each planting.
+- (a) Correct variety of hemp planted. - (b) Field location ID as listed in the license agreement. - (c) Primary intended use of the harvest for each planting.

-A Licensed Producer who does not plant Hemp in an approved outdoor site listed in the Producer License Agreement shall submit a Field Planting Report, on or before July 31, stating that Hemp has not and shall not be planted at that site.
+A Licensed Producer who does not plant hemp in an approved outdoor grow site listed in the Producer License Agreement shall submit a Field Planting Report, on or before July 31, stating that hemp has not and shall not be planted at that grow site.

-Section 30-8-5.
+Section 8-5.
 Planting Reports for Indoor Plantings.